Aliases for LRRC8A Gene

 GeneCards Summary for LRRC8A Gene

 LRRC8A (Leucine Rich Repeat Containing 8 VRAC Subunit A) is a Protein Coding gene.
-Diseases associated with LRRC8A include Agammaglobulinemia 5 and Agammaglobulinemia, Non-Bruton Type.
+Diseases associated with LRRC8A include Agammaglobulinemia 5, Autosomal Dominant and Agammaglobulinemia, Non-Bruton Type.
 Among its related pathways are Neuroscience.
-GO annotations related to this gene include anion channel activity.
+Gene Ontology (GO) annotations related to this gene include anion channel activity.
 An important paralog of this gene is LRRC8B.

 UniProtKB/Swiss-Prot for LRRC8A Gene